matloff/imagefraud/README.md

 # NEXT TASK:

-(Finish) implementing the paper here: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7084319 (which also uses blocking and database model training, but a more sophisiticated method of feature generation for) and compare this to RLRN (and/or use it for improving it)
+(Finish) implementing the paper here: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7084319 (which also uses blocking and database model training, but a more sophisiticated method of feature generation) and compare this to RLRN (and/or use it for improving it)